AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 # Azure-Dual-Region-Deployment-Approach
 This shows my typically deployment utilizes two regions in Azure.
 If you are deploying your code to Azure and need to ensure uptime even in the event of a regional issue, then you need to consider deploying your system to two regions.
 You should review which Azure Regions are paired for best performance.
 The below architecture is shown for web applications, but can be adapted to other similar architectures.
-I perfer an active-active apporach versus a failover / disaster recovery.
+I prefer an active-active approach versus a failover / disaster recovery.
 I do not want to spend the time creating a DR plan and I almost never test them.
-With active-active, ideally you can split your application workload accross two regions, so your cost remains close to a single region deployment.
+With active-active, ideally you can split your application workload across two regions, so your cost remains close to a single region deployment.

 ## Overview
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Dual-Region-Deployment-Approach/master/Azure-Dual-Region-Diagram.png)

 ### In the above diagram:
 - Traffic Manager: Global DNS that will route my traffic two either site.
-This handles when a region experiences issues.
+This will handle when a region experiences issues.
 - Azure App Services: Two services each in a different region.
   - Each one gets its own DNS name.
 - Web Apps: This shows 5 websites being hosted on this App Service plan (you might just have 1 or 2 - frontend and REST tier).
   - Each of the websites gets their own DNS, the above would have 10 in total.
 - DocumentDB: A single DocumentDB that is globally replicated.
 - Application Insights: An Application Insight per website.
-Only one per site since you want to see the traffic for each website reguardless of the number of regions the website is deployed.
+Only one per site since you want to see the traffic for each website regardless of the number of regions the website is deployed.
 - Azure Storage: There is a local storage account in each region (local queues are created)

 ### How things work